circleci/circleci-docs/jekyll/_cci2/migrating-from-travis.md

 Both Travis and CircleCI enable the use of environment variables in your builds.

-In your CircleCI `.config` you can put environment variables directly in your build config in a step, a job, or a container.
+In your CircleCI `.circleci/config.yml` you can put environment variables directly in your build config in a step, a job, or a container.
 These variables are public and unencrypted.
 With TravisCI, it is possible to include [encrypted environment](https://docs.travis-ci.com/user/environment-variables#defining-encrypted-variables-in-travisyml) variables directly in your config (if you install the `travis` gem).

-**Setting Environment Variables in the Web Application**
+### Setting Environment Variables in the Web Application

 If you've used TravisCI's [repository settings](https://docs.travis-ci.com/user/environment-variables#defining-variables-in-repository-settings), you'll be comfortable setting your environment variables in CircleCI's project